 Bawaris in Jhunjhunu

 Bawaris in JhunjhunuIn general, bawaris and joharis are found in drier regions, which do not have any perennial water source or where the underground water is found deep inside the earth.
-Jhunjhunu, located in semi arid region, is one such place.
+Jhunjhunu, located in semi arid region of Rajasthan, is one such place.
 The town does not have any rivers nearby.
 Although rulers have a few lakes and ponds dug they could never sustain the whole town.
 That was why several stepwells had been dug in this town, few of which are still functioning.
 One more interesting point is that these bawaris and joharis are essentially located near temples.
 This goes to show how water was precious to the people of Jhunjhunu.

 Mertani Ji Bawari in JhunjhunuAmong the bawaris located within Jhunjhunu, Mertani Ji Bawari is the oldest.
 It is 30 meter deep and has series of cool rooms accessible from the side of the well.
 They were probably meant as resting places for the people coming up with pots filled with water.
 Today, however visitors can take rest in those rooms on their way up to the ground level.